n-diwan/n-diwan/_posts/2016-05-20-welcome-to-jekyll.md

 ---
 layout: post
-title: Introduction to Physics
-date: 2023-07-16
-categories: [physics]
-tags: [introduction, science]
-excerpt: A brief introduction to the fundamental concepts of physics.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.